zediot regular nolink

 Project Overview

-EdgeX Foundry is an open-source edge computing platform led by the Linux Foundation, aiming to build an interoperable edge computing ecosystem.
+EdgeX Foundry is one of the leading edge IoT platforms designed for real-time device data processing and modular deployment.
+Foundry is an open-source edge computing platform led by the Linux Foundation, aiming to build an interoperable edge computing ecosystem.
 It adopts a microservices architecture, making it easier to extend and integrate various devices and applications.

 Main Features